dedis/odyssey/docs/introduction.md

 ## Demo

-Here is a 15 minutes video that walks throught the whole process from uploading a dataset to its use via a secure enclave.
+Here is a 15 minutes video that shows the DOManager and the DSManager in action.
+It walks throught the whole process from uploading a dataset to its use via a secure enclave.

 <div align="center">
 <a href="https://drive.google.com/file/d/1QBvqjBjUS3q0Z9CShm4pR7lBC6wbj6cw/view"><img src="assets/video.png"></a>
 </div>

 ## Screenshots

+Here are some screenshots of the DOManager and DSManager for a quick peek view of the UI.

 ### Data Owner Manager (upload and management of datasets)